Estee-Noble/CAPSTONE-Customer-Subscription-Project/README.md

 EXPLORATION DATA ANALYSIS (WITH SQL)

 #### Retrieve the total number of customers from each region.
+COUNT [CustomerID] AS TotalCustomers select * FROM LITA_CapstoneCustomerDATA GROUP By Region

 #### Most popular subscription type by the number of customers.
+SELECT SubscriptionType, COUNT(CustomerID) AS TotalCustomers

 #### Customers who canceled their subscription within 6 months.